-Cafe De Nicole’s Flower at Telok Kurau is one cafe quite unlike others I have been to in Singapore.
+Cafe De Nicole’s Flower at Telok Kurau (East Coast) is one cafe quite unlike others I have been to in Singapore.

 While many new cafes in Singapore has gone for a minimalist or industrial concept, Cafe De Nicole’s Flower focuses on a garden theme.